thooyork/thy-qrcode/README.md

 # ThyQrcode

 This is a web component to generate QR-Codes.
 It supports two types ("text" and "wifi") that can be set via the type-attribute.
 It then renders the inputs accordingly.
+Supports unicode emojis 😀.

 ![Screenshot](https://smart-sign.com/npm/thy-qrcode/screenshot.png)